Wide Reads

 Key Quotes & Analysis

-"Whosoever of ye raises me a white-headed whale with a wrinkled brow and a crooked jaw; whosoever of ye raises me that white-headed whale, with three holes punctured in his starboard fluke - look ye, whosoever of ye raises me that same white whale, he shall have this gold ounce, my boys!"
+"Whosoever of ye raises me a white-headed whale with a wrinkled brow and a crooked jaw; whosoever of ye raises me that white-headed whale, with three holes punctured in his starboard fluke—look ye, whosoever of ye raises me that same white whale, he shall have this gold ounce, my boys!"

 — Captain Ahab

-Context: Ahab announces the bounty while nailing the doubloon to the mast
+Context: Nailing the doubloon to the main-mast

 In Today's Words:

-"Vengeance on a dumb brute! that simply smote thee from blindest instinct!
+"Vengeance on a dumb brute!” cried Starbuck, “that simply smote thee from blindest instinct!
 Madness!
 To be enraged with a dumb thing, Captain Ahab, seems blasphemous."

 — Starbuck